maratai/craftery/writing/writing.md

 # General Writing Instruction
 - (more TK)

+# Genre: Mystery, Thriller, Suspense
+- Jennifer Hilt and Sara Rosett. *The Trope Thesaurus: Mystery and Thriller*.

 # Plot
 - Paul Tomlinson. *Plot Basics: Plot Your Novel or Screenplay in Eight Sequences*.